Most Eco-Friendly Cities

 • Geothermal Energy - Reykjavik utilizes geothermal energy for heating and electricity, making it one of the cleanest energy cities in the world.

-• Hydroelectric Power - The city also relies heavily on hydroelectric power, further reducing its carbon footprint and reliance on fossil fuels.
+• Hydroelectric Power - The city also relies heavily on hydroelectric power, contributing to its low carbon footprint.

 Switzerland